aertslab/SCope/README.md

 # SCope: Visualization of large-scale and high dimensional single cell data

 SCope is a fast visualization tool for large-scale and high dimensional scRNA-seq datasets.
-Currently the format of the datasets supported by SCope is .loom.
+Currently the format of the datasets supported by SCope is `.loom`.
+This format of genomic data is maintained by the Linnarsson Lab through `loompy` Python package (https://github.com/linnarsson-lab/loompy).

+## Demo

+You can have a look at SCope at http://scope.aertslab.org.

 ## Requirements